monowireless/MWSDK_docs/en/TWENET_C/content/latest/README.md

 #### About Repository Use

 * GIT submodule is used; if you download an archive from GitHub site in .zip format or other format, the files containing submodule will not be included.
 (See below for an example of git command to clone with submodule)
-* The MWSDK_COMMON repository is the distributed MWSDK directory without the Tools directory and some files (the cmd file for registering environment variables in the Windows version).
+* The MWSDK_COMMON repository is the distributed MWSDK folder without the Tools folder and some files (the cmd file for registering environment variables in the Windows version).